-Somerset Sable Palms is committed to serving the needs of all its students, regardless of level, learning style, and/or special needs.
+Like the high performing school being replicated, Somerset Silver Maple is committed to serving the needs of all its students, regardless of level, learning style, and/or special needs.
 In support of our mission, the goal remains that all students attain and demonstrate mastery of the Florida Standards and NGSSS.
+The school also agrees to adopt the new Florida standards in effect at the time of school opening.
 The school will employ Reading and/or Math coaches and adequate ELL and ESE personnel, and staff to adequately support and properly service students as deemed necessary and according to needs.
 Classroom teachers will use research-based, state adopted texts, enhanced by supplementary materials and programs, to ensure student success.
 Character education is infused throughout the curriculum.
 Tutoring will be provided in the afternoons to fill any learning gaps while afterschool enrichment programs will also offer creative projects aligned to ELA/Math and Science.